-In the near future one of the probe which can be important to distinguish between models, to improve models and to point to the direction of some cosmic rays accelerators, is neutrino.
-Neutrinos are neutral particles and their limited cross sections reduce the absorption by part of the matter; the construction of detectors able to catch neutrinos is a hard job.
+In the near future one of the probes which can be important to distinguish between models, to improve models and to point to the direction of some cosmic rays accelerators, is the neutrino.
+Neutrinos are neutral particles and their limited cross sections reduce their absorption by matter; the construction of detectors able to catch neutrinos is a hard job.
 Neutrinos' spectrum is given by the plot in Fig. \ref{neu} in which we have the flux of particles for square centimeter per second as a function of the energy $E$, for neutrinos of different kinds.

-There are different kind of neutrinos: an expected but still not measured flux of cosmological neutrinos (Big Bang neutrinos), solar neutrinos (a milestone for multi-messengers astrophysics), neutrinos from supernovae (an observation in 1997, the only supernova occurring closer the solar system from the epoch in which solar neutrinos detector are ready), atmospheric neutrinos (whose discovery by Super-Kamiokande \cite{2012NuPhS.229...79T,2007PhRvD..75d3006H}, see Fig. \ref{ka}, induced a modification of the standard model) and high energy cosmic neutrinos produced by galactic and extra-galactic acceleration.
+There are different kind of neutrinos: an expected but still not measured flux of cosmological neutrinos (Big Bang neutrinos), solar neutrinos (a milestone for multi-messengers astrophysics), neutrinos from supernovae (an observation in 1987, the only supernova occurring closer to the solar system from the epoch in which solar neutrinos detector were ready), atmospheric neutrinos (whose discovery by Super-Kamiokande \cite{2012NuPhS.229...79T,2007PhRvD..75d3006H}, see Fig. \ref{ka}, induced a modification of the standard model) and high energy cosmic neutrinos produced by galactic and extra-galactic acceleration.